It’s time to take a more proactive approach to cybersecurity training

 The big concern is that security and risk threats are no longer limited to company networks and policies, but in the hands of employees and the precautions they take to prevent cyberattacks in their own environments.
 This is worrying given how distracted some are when working outside of the office, making them more susceptible.

 And the cybercriminals are all too aware.
-A recent Censuswide study commissioned by Barracuda found that 36% of Australian organisations reported at least one data breach or cybersecurity incident since shifting to remote working, with 45% reporting that employees had experienced an increase in email phishing attacks.
-Alarmingly, 39% said their employees aren’t properly trained in the cyber risks associated with remote working.
+A recent Censuswide study found that 36 per cent of Australian organisations reported at least one data breach or cybersecurity incident since shifting to remote working, with 45 per cent reporting that employees had experienced an increase in email phishing attacks.
+Alarmingly, 39 per cent said their employees aren’t properly trained in the cyber risks associated with remote working.

 It’s time to take a more proactive approach to cybersecurity training, transforming employees from a security liability into a line of defence.
 This means equipping them with the right tools, knowledge and behaviours to help them effectively manage security threats they might be exposed to.

 More needs to be done to change perceptions